How A Remodeler Selects A Remodeler

 Have you ever wondered how your doctor decides which doctor she will go to?
 Or who cuts your hair stylist’s hair?
 Professionals have exclusive insider views of their own industries, and the knowledge and experience to know how to select the best amongst their peers.
-I recently had the opportunity to talk to John Rogers Renovations owner, John Rogers, about what he would look for if he was hiring a remodeler to work on his own home.
+I recently had the opportunity to talk to JR Renovations owner, John Rogers, about what he would look for if he was hiring a remodeler to work on his own home.

 “The first things I would look for would be creativity and an organized internal process,” Rogers began.
 He explained that creative designs and creative solutions are a hallmark of a talented professional.
 “I would never just want an order taker, someone that only lets you choose options X, Y or Z. I want artistic options – not cookie-cutter choices.
 A great designer will help push their client to the edge of their typical comfort zone to open a new world of exciting choices and combinations.”
 Rogers explained that if he didn’t see creative designs on a company’s website portfolio, he would never waste his time with a phone call expecting something different.